erikshumkov/portfolio-white/README.md

 HTML, SCSS, JavaScript, GSAP

-+ About section.
++ About section

 + Projects section with video preview of the projects.

 + A page for every project with description and a video preview.
-+ Live links to each project and links to github repository.
++ Live links to each project and links to each github repository.